sbt/sbt/src/sphinx/Extending/Plugins-Best-Practices.rst

 There may be times when you need to muck with global build state.
 The general rule is *be careful what you touch*.

-First, make sure your user do not include global build configuration in *every* project but rather in the build itself. e.g.
+First, make sure your user does not include global build configuration in *every* project but rather in the build itself. e.g.

 ::